 Music Teachers: How to Take Your Music Teaching Online

-Many of my musician friends and colleagues are in dire straights right now because of gig cancellations and school closures.
+Many of my musician friends and colleagues are in dire straits right now because of gig cancellations and school closures.
 I understand the sentiment – I lost several awesome camps and gigs I had been looking forward to myself (Bass Boot Camp got rescheduled, Women’s Camp at the CJC was canceled, a great gig with Hiromi Oba at SF Jazz not happening…).

 But I am completely and fully set up online and have been for years so I can make a few quick and easy adjustments to weather this storm!